Texas Technology Task Force

 The Texas Technology Task Force advances the development of a high-performance transportation system, which will continue to position Texas as a leader in economic activity and technological innovation.

-Fall Task Force Meeting
+Upcoming Task Force meeting

-Time: 9:00 AM – 12:00 PM CT
+8:30 AM - 12:00 PM CST

-Location: TxDOT Stassney Campus – 6230 E. Stassney Ln., Austin, TX 78744
+TxDOT Stassney Campus - 6230 E. Stassney Ln., Austin, TX 78744

 Speakers: